-Editor’s note: All opinions pieces published in the Clerk represent only the views and ideas of the author.
-This letter was originally posted by the HACOC on their social media.
+Editor’s note: All opinion pieces published in the Clerk represent only the views and ideas of the author.
+This letter was originally posted by the Haverford AOCC on their social media.
 Director of Athletics Wendy Smith’s statement, and her subsequent apology, can be found here.

 Dear Wendy Smith,